minprog/pyprog/quality/comments/index.md

     - Laat zien hoe printen werkt.
     """

-Atop each of your functions (except, perhaps, main) should be multi-line comments that summarize what your function does along with doctests and other information to quickly assess its purpose.
+Atop each of your function should be multi-line comments that summarize what your function does along with doctests and other information to quickly assess its purpose.